 Cuddle up on a blanket under the setting sun and listen to music as a part of the Music by the River Series.
 Enjoy rock, gospel, and bluegrass all summer long.
 While the band plays on the stage, parents can dance and relax while the kids enjoy the playground.
 Belle Isle will welcome bluegrass tunes by the White Top Mountain Band on August 12 and gospel music by Southern Grace on August 19.
 Learn more.

 6. Kilmarnock Volunteer Fire Department’s Fireman’s Carnival (July 25 – July 31)

-This annual festival has been running for 82 years, one of the longest running festivals in Virginia.
+This annual festival has been running for 84 years, one of the longest running festivals in Virginia.
 The Kilmarnock Volunteer Fireman’s Carnival is held at the carnival grounds on Waverly Avenue.
 For nine days, your family will have the opportunity to enjoy amusement rides, games of chance, grilled burgers and hot dogs alongside some of the best homemade french fries around.
 Ride “Big Eli”, the ferris wheel, or the carousel or play bingo.
 It’s hometown charm at its finest.
-The carnival is open July 31-August 9, 7-10 p.m. nightly except Sunday.
+The carnival is open July 25 – July 31, 7-10 p.m. nightly except Sunday.
 Learn more here.

-Make a Splash at the New Kilmarnock Town Centre Park
+8. Make a Splash at the New Kilmarnock Town Center Park

-One of the latest additions to Virginia’s River Realm is Kilmarnock Town Centre Park.
+Explore the fun at the Kilmarnock Town Centre Park.
 The Music on the Half Shell Stage hosts evening performances that will have both you and the kids up dancing.
 If you have younger children, they’ll love the Waterworks splash pad and River Play playground.
 If you have pups, bring them along!
 Scottie’s Yard Dog Park will be just as fun for them, too.
-Learn more about the new venue.
+Learn more about the upcoming events.